Blas de Lezo-class cruiser: Blas de Lezo

+Méndez Núñez

-Méndez NúñezMéndez Núñez was named after Admiral Casto Méndez Núñez.
+Méndez Núñez was named after Admiral Casto Méndez Núñez.
 She was based in Equatorial Guinea at the start of the Spanish Civil War and she returned home to fight for the Spanish Republican Navy.
 In 1939, following the Cartagena Uprising, she was interned in Bizerte and seized by the French authorities.
-She was later handed to Francoist Spain, serving until 1963.
+She was later handed over to Francoist Spain.

+Méndez Núñez was reconstructed into an anti-aircraft cruiser in 1944, rearmed with eight 120 mm Vickers anti-aircraft guns in single mounts, eight 37 mm guns of German origin in four twin mounts, and eight 20mm light anti-aircraft guns of German origin in two quadruple mounts.
+The superstructure was completely rebuilt and fitted with modern fire-control equipment.
+Two triple banks of torpedo tubes were retained.
+Méndez Núñez served until 1963.